Ackson507/Sensitivity-Analysis-and-Stress-Testing-in-Econometric-Modeling/README.md

 Assess how these crises affected banking stability indicators (NPLs, CAR, liquidity ratios, etc.).

 🔹 Hypothetical Scenario Analysis:
-We will create 2 stress test scenarios:
+We will create 3 stress test scenarios:

-1️⃣ Mild Scenario: Inflation increases by 2%, interest rates rise by 1%.
+1️⃣ Mild Scenario: Inflation increases by 2%, interest rates rise by 2%.

-2️⃣ Moderate Scenario: Inflation spikes by 5%, exchange rate depreciates by 10%.
+2️⃣ Moderate Scenario: Exchange rate depreciates by 10%.

-3️⃣ Severe Scenario: A financial crisis leads to a 10% inflation surge, 15% currency depreciation, and a 5% interest rate hike.
+3️⃣ Severe Scenario: A financial crisis leads to a 15% inflation surge, 15% currency depreciation, and a 5% interest rate hike.

 📊 Steps: